 Premier League: Bournemouth player one of two new COVID-19 cases

 'Medical confidentiality means the player's name will not be disclosed'

+"Bournemouth can confirm that one of its players has tested positive for COVID-19, following the club's second round of testing," a statement issued by the club read.
 "Medical confidentiality means the player's name will not be disclosed, and the club asks for this to be respected.
 In line with Premier League protocols regarding positive tests, he will self-isolate for a period of seven days."

 A total of 996 tests were carried out

 The Premier League had revealed the results of after the second batch of testing.
 The second round of tests were carried out on the training grounds of clubs on Tuesday, Thursday and Friday.
 A total of 996 tests were carried out in the second run of mass testing.
 Notably, the number of tests available to each club increased from 40 to 50.